Skip to main content

 In his article “Understanding Stakeholders through Research,” Jim Ross wrote the following: "Stakeholder refers to a person who holds a stake, or has a vested interest in a project.
 Although the users of a product or service obviously have a stake in it, we usually use the term stakeholder to refer to key people in a company that is building a product.
 This often includes clients, managers, department heads, subject-matter experts—and sometimes, user representatives."

-• Personas are realistic representations of the users your product will reach.
-Each persona will have personality, needs, wants, and responsibilities that reach outside the scope of your project.
-These may include family members, aspirations, disabilities/struggles, etc.
+• Personas are realistic representations of the users your product will serve.
+Each persona will have personality, needs, goals, and responsibilities that extend beyond the scope of the project, including family context, aspirations, or accessibility considerations.

 View the OIT personas list

-As you consider each scenario, you'll be able to address potential pitfalls and obstacles before your users ever interact with the product.
+Considering each scenario allows you to identify pitfalls and obstacles before users interact with the product.

 For more information on personas, please refer to our Research page.

-If your website is already live but needs revision, consider having users test the existing product to note the current pain points.
+If your website is already live but requires revision, consider having users test the existing product to identify current pain points.

 For more information on gathering metrics, please refer to our Resources page.